purecodework/client-manager/README.md

 # Client Manager

 Welcome to the `Client Manager` application.
-This client-side application is built with React, Express, and Postgres, designed for managing client information efficiently with functionalities that include searching clients by name, editing client details, and deleting client records.
+This client-side application is built with _React_, _Express_, and _Postgres_, designed for managing client information efficiently with functionalities that include searching clients by name, editing client details, and deleting client records.

 ## Prerequisites